-Sam is based at APLORI and is responsible for the daily management of the activities for the Nigerian Bird Atlas project.
+Sam is Research and Teaching Fellow based at APLORI.
+He is a passionate advocate for public participation in biodiversity conservation.
+As the Nigerian Bird Atlas Project (NiBAP) Manager, he is also responsible for providing strategic direction and helping to promote public engagement and volunteer recruitment for the project as well as the daily on-ground management of Project activities.
 Although already a lover of the outdoors, a love for birds was kindled during his 2nd year of undergraduate studies and has continued to develop since.
-Sam has remained involved in activities mainly through APLORI which aim to promote biodiversity conservation and understandably with a bias for birds.
-He has recently completed a PhD from the University of St Andrews where he worked on the distribution ecology of Palearctic migrants in Nigeria, West Africa.
-The PhD and other aspects of his work have allowed him to travel across much of the Nigerian landscape as he continues to work towards improving understanding of the distribution ecology of birds in Nigeria and indeed the region.
+He successfully completed a Ph.D. from the University of St Andrews in 2015 where he worked on the distribution ecology of Palearctic migrants in Nigeria, West Africa.
+The Ph.D. and other aspects of his public speaking, seminar delivery, workshop organisation and atlasing work for NiBAP have allowed him to travel across much of the Nigerian landscape as he continues to work to promote public participation in this project and to improve understanding of the distribution ecology of birds in Nigeria and indeed the region.

-Ulf has a dedicated interest for nature, particularly birds that began as a young born which has given him a firm naturalistic base.
-He is a Freelance Ecologist based in Luxembourg.
-On completion of his PhD from Lund University, Sweden in 1997 he has worked as a freelance on different projects such as breeding biology in birds (Sweden), bird migration ecology (Canada, Nigeria, Russia and Senegal) and one more applied project.
-He has worked as a part time Senior lecturer at APLORI since 2003.
-Apart from my scientific training at the University he have got a lot of experience in running and maintaining projects on expeditions, projects to the arctic and to the tropics on four different continents, mostly on different aspects of Avian Ecology.
+I have a dedicated interest in nature, particularly birds that began when I was very young, this has given me a firm naturalistic base.
+After the completion of my Ph.D. from Lund University, Sweden in 1997 I have worked as a freelance ecologist on different projects such as breeding biology in birds, bird migration ecology, and on more applied projects such as making EIA when building wind farms.
+I have worked as a part-time Senior Lecturer at APLORI since 2003.
+Apart from my scientific training at the University, I have got a lot of experience in running and maintaining projects on expeditions on four different continents, mostly on different aspects of Avian Ecology.